This post may include affiliate links; see our disclosure policy.

 Apple Slaw

-Serving apple slaw
+Serving ideas for apple slaw

 This apple slaw is the ideal side dish for any protein or main.
 Because it features apples it feels appropriate in the fall, but it also works any time of year!
 It’s great in summer at potlucks and pitch-ins.
 Here are a few ideas for serving apple slaw: